AsianTram/AsianTram/README.md

 Since you are here, I guess you are curious who I am, don't you :sunglasses: ?
 Let me save you some of your stalking time (oops :stuck_out_tongue_closed_eyes: , I mean analyzing time) with my basic information.
 - I'm from :vietnam: and currently living in :finland:
-- :school: Studing: Business Information Technology in LAB University of Applied Sciences (B.Sc)
+- :school: Studing: Business Information Technology in LAB University of Applied Sciences (BBA)
 - 🔭 I’m currently working on:
   - MERN stack (MongoDB - ExpressJs - ReactJS (Redux) - NodeJS
   - NestJS/TypeORM